 As for me, I know my efforts are not marked with a note of failure.
 This is a common occurrence where key project resources have differing management styles and we are fortunate enough to have the ability to offer a new resource in hopes for a better connection.

-Through this experience, I have become aware that my management style is to empower through positive leadership (the blog’s namesake).
-It is important to me to lead in a way that promotes people and their individual triumphs for the greater good of not only the project, but the people on the project.
-I look forward to sharing my thoughts and tips on how to successfully engage and empower people through positive leadership tactics.
+Through this experience, I have become aware that my management style is to empower through authentic leadership (the blog's namesake).
+It is important to me to lead in a way that promotes people and their individual triumphs for the greater good of, not only the project, but the people on the project.
+To do this, leaders must know themselves and trust themselves to show up authentically wherever they are and whoever they are with.
+I look forward to sharing my thoughts and tips on how to successfully engage and empower people through authentic leadership tactics.

 I am excited to have you on this journey with me!